Vuthuylinh/Vuthuylinh/README.md

 - :octocat: I am a fullstack sofware developer, forever learner, one has just found her passion after a long road trying mutiple jobs in different fields.
 - 🌱 I’m currently learning React Hooks :leftwards_arrow_with_hook: and  Firebase :fire:
 - :blossom: Pronouns: she/her
- ### :sweat_smile: Fun facts about me:
+ ### :sweat_smile: Fun facts about me :rose:

- - :cherry_blossom: I am an avid gardener.
-I love to see flowers blooming all year round, so I have collected more than 100 kinds of plans :evergreen_tree: :tulip: in my garden, more than 30 of them are roses :rose:.
-I also love to collect succulents :cactus:for house planting.
+ -:evergreen_tree: I am an avid gardener.
+I love to see flowers blooming all year round, so I have collected more than 100 kinds of plans in my garden, more than 30 of them are roses.
+I also love to collect succulents for house planting.
  - :stew: I was born and raised in Vietnam, cooking Vietnamese foods help me feel better when living away from home.
  - :feet: If you don't see me online coding, or not in my garden with my plants, I could be found in any of US national parks, enjoy hiking, become one with nature.